Guide walkthrough

 Key terms for this guide

-These glossary pages cover the ideas and platform language most closely tied to this workflow.
+These glossary pages cover the ideas and platform language most likely to matter as you work through this guide.

 Use NinjaTrader's import flow

 Choose Tools, then Import, then NinjaScript Add-On, and select the ZIP package.
-Avoid extracting the files yourself unless the package was not designed for the built-in import flow.
+Do not extract the files yourself unless the package clearly was not built for the normal import flow.

 Test on a clean chart first

 After import, apply the indicator to a blank chart with a common instrument and timeframe.
-That isolates the study before any template or workspace complexity enters the picture.
+That lets you isolate the study before any template or workspace baggage gets involved.

 Keep the exact error text

 If the import fails, save the exact line number and compile message.
-Those details matter much more than a general description like 'it would not import.'
+Those details are what make the problem diagnosable; 'it would not import' is not.

 Frequently asked questions